jjacinta/depop-bot/README.md

-# depop-bot
+# Depop Bot - Automate Your Closet
-Depop Bot - Automate Your Closet
+This is a chrome extension bot that automatically refreshes your Depop listings.